 Whether you are planning an amazing winter vacation, a trip to photograph the Northern Lights or that long-awaited ski break, there is one important thing to consider – and that is the size of your suitcase.
-You may have a lot to accommodate like those toasty coats, scarves to keep you warm, gloves, and any other cold-weather gear.
+You may have a lot to accommodate like those toasty coats, scarves to keep you warm, your chester jefferies gloves and any other cold-weather gear.
 But you may have to struggle to pack all of those bulky winter clothes because of your luggage limit.
 Here are eight easy cold-weather packing hacks to stay stylish and warm – without going over the luggage limit.

 1. Stay Warm With Thermals